mosuka/sarissa/README.md

 ### Upsert / Hybrid Ingestion

 - To replace an existing document with a specific ID, use `LexicalEngine::upsert_document(doc_id, doc)`.
 The `add_document` method only performs automatic ID assignment.
 - In hybrid configurations, lexical and vector data are registered separately.
-First use `HybridEngine::add_document`/`upsert_document` to write lexical data, then use `HybridEngine::upsert_vector_document` for pre-embedded vectors, or `HybridEngine::upsert_vector_payload` to register raw text and embed it on the fly.
+First use `HybridEngine::add_document`/`upsert_document` to write lexical data, then use `HybridEngine::upsert_vector_document` for pre-computed vectors., or `HybridEngine::upsert_vector_payload` to register raw text and embed it on the fly.

 ## Architecture